HarlH/todolist/README.md

 - *remove* (delete) tasks

-## Future features:
-View a list of tasks, can be displayed in different views:
-- all items sorted by date
-- all item sorted by priority
-- only completed items
-- only important items

 A task is modeled with a title, a due date, a completion status, and a priority status.